w3c/wcag3/guidelines/terms/user-need.md

 status: developing
 ---

-The end goal a user has when starting a process through digital means.
+end goal a user has when starting a process through digital means